 By FRANK NYAMBE

-The two got married in 2008 and have two children.
+The two got married in 2007 and they have three children.
+Dowry was paid.

 Bertha told Senior Court Magistrates Pauline Newa and Miyanda Banda at Matero Local Court that she never had peace since she got married because Tembo drinks beer excessively and that when drunk he chases the children.